carte731/SNP_Context/README.md

 * **Save S3 (Interger, 0 - 3)**: This allows you to save the mutaion motif outputs files (Count Tables) and config files to S3.
 The user can choose between these values **(0 - 3)**:
 	0. Don't save to any S3 storage.
 	1. Save to MSI's S3 tier two storage
-	2. Save to Amazons external S3 service (Needs .aws set up)
+	2. Save to Amazons external S3 service (Needs .aws set up: [Setting up amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/setup-aws-cli.html))
 	3. Save to **both** MSI S3 storage and Amazons S3 storage platforms.

 #### DropBox
 * **DropBox (Boolean, true or false)**: The user can save the unique output file (counts tables and config file) to their personal dropbox app.

 * **DropBox auth (String)**: The authication code, needed for saving Dropbox files from the script.
 Follow this link for instructions on setting this up. **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**
+Follow the link to step up a DropBox app: [Setting up DropBox app](https://www.dropbox.com/developers/reference/getting-started#app%20console)

 #### GitHub